Travel immunizations for adults

 Hepatitis B is a disease caused by infection of the liver with the hepatitis B virus.
 It spreads by unprotected sexual intercourse or needle sharing.
 In rare instances, it can be spread by infected blood products.

 Hepatitis B can cause permanent liver damage.
 It is also the main cause of liver cancer, which can be fatal.
 The vaccine is recommended if you plan to stay for 6 months or longer in a country where hepatitis B is common.
 It is also recommended if you expect to have sexual relations or blood contact with local residents.You will receive this vaccine as a series of 2 or 3 doses.
 A combined vaccine against hepatitis A and B is available.
-For more information, see HealthLinkBC File #25a Hepatitis B vaccine.
+For more information, visit HealthLinkBC File #25a Hepatitis B vaccine.

 Japanese encephalitis vaccine